Glytcher/CDisplayEX-DiscordRichPresence/README.md

 # CDisplayEX Discord Rich Presence

 Discord rich presence for the manga/comic reader CDdisplayEX.
-The script was made with manga in mind but should work find for comics too.
+The script was made with manga in mind, but should work fine for comics too.
 The script will auto close when CDisplayEX has been closed after a set time.
 Also includes 2 buttons which can be configured with a config.

 ![example](https://files.catbox.moe/gkgece.png)